blancosilva/blancosilva.github.io/_posts/2010-11-15-exact-expression.md

 comments: true
 ---

 A nice problem to find a closed form for a rather challenging infinite series.
+Can you get it without using a computer?

 <div class="well">
 	Find the exact expression for the infinite sum